NikyAviator/TrainMasters/README.md

 We also have UML & ER - diagrams.
 See your package.json for extra npm packages that we added outside of this guide!

+To simply run this downloaded project, open a terminal inside the project and type: npm i npm start build npm start

 ### To Start a react project modeled for our needs:

 1. Create an empty folder and add it to VSC OR git clone your project to a folder on your computer.